The Complete Guide to the Perfect Book Layout, Woman with computer

 The right layout also assures your reader that you’re a professional who takes the business of writing and publishing seriously.
 In a crowded market with few barriers to entry, this implicit promise separates the real writers from the rest.

 Before you start, you need to decide which types of book formatting to use.
-Will this be an ebook-only text, or do you want to make paperback or hardcover books available to your readers?
+Will this be an e-Book-only text, or do you want to make paperback or hardcover books available to your readers?
 Multiple formats require a little extra work, but some readers prefer the feel of a physical book in their hands.

-Your choice will influence your book interior and elements such as cover and price.
+Your choice will influence your book’s interior and elements such as cover and price.
 But no matter what your book is — its type, genre, and content — it should have each of the following.

 The reader’s experience starts well before they open the book.
 Professional book design includes a cover that looks good and feels right; it meets the reader’s expectations for the genre.
 If it challenges convention, it does so thoughtfully to deliberate effect.

-You’ll need a design that works for book marketing thumbnails and on ebook and print copies (if you plan to print).
+You’ll need a design that works for book marketing thumbnails and on e-Book and print copies (if you plan to print).
 So, avoid complicated graphics that don’t compress well.

 Unless you have design expertise, you probably shouldn’t try to do the cover yourself.
 Even generic premade covers are less likely to alienate readers than an amateurish cover concept and layout.
 Nit-picky details such as font and spacing can be off-putting to your audience, even if they can’t articulate why something feels wrong.
+Of course, the best cover is professional and personalized.
+Palmetto offers book cover design services starting at $499 to fit a range of visions and budgets.

 You also need essential front and back matter for your text.
 Some elements are optional but highly recommended for writers working in certain genres.
 Others, such as a dedication page and acknowledgments, are technically optional, but all writers should consider them seriously.
 Formally recognizing people who’ve helped you along the way makes for both good policy and good manners.